 PYLARIFY® (piflufolastat F 18) Injection is a radioactive diagnostic agent indicated for positron emission tomography (PET) of prostate-specific membrane antigen (PSMA) positive lesions in men with prostate cancer:

 - with suspected metastasis who are candidates for initial definitive therapy.

 - with suspected recurrence based on elevated serum prostate-specific antigen (PSA) level.

-- FDA clearance letter for aPROMISE.
-Food and Drug Administration.
-July 27, 2021.
+- FDA clearance letter for aPROMISE X. Food and Drug Administration.
+April 29, 2022.